 What Causes Fog

-Fog famously blankets San Francisco in the summer when the cold wind off the Pacific Ocean hits the heat of inland California.
-As the hot inland air rises, the heavier cool ocean air off the Pacific rushes in to replace it.
-This flow of air from the high- to the low-pressure zone over Northern California's Central Valley pulls the fog through the Golden Gate passage and into San Francisco Bay.
+Fog covers San Francisco the most in the summer when the cold wind off the Pacific Ocean hits the heat of inland California.
+As the hot inland air rises, the cool ocean breeze off the Pacific replaces it, creating the fog effect.
+This flow of air to the low-pressure zone over Northern California's Central Valley pulls the fog through the Golden Gate passage and into San Francisco Bay.

 It's common to see fog in the summer, but you can't count on it every day.
-So if you're looking for a romantic fog adventure, be spontaneous.
+If you're looking for a romantic fog adventure, be spontaneous.
 Fog can be seen in San Francisco Bay pretty dependably starting in June and lasting through August.
 The fog usually rolls in during the early morning, then burns off by the afternoon, revealing sunny, clear skies, until it returns again in the evening.
 So make sure to set your alarm in the morning or prepare to stay up later to see it.

-When the tide of fog is in, a prime way to see it, to be immersed in it, is to walk across the Golden Gate Bridge.
-But this is for the hearty and adventurous.
-If that's not you, you can get a pretty splendid view of the fog along Crissy Field, the Golden Gate Promenade, Marina Green, and Fisherman's Wharf, where the wetness and the wind may be a bit less chilling, but you'll still need to bundle up and bring along some warming hot chocolate.
+When the fog is in, a prime way to see it, to be immersed in it, is to walk across the Golden Gate Bridge.
+If that's not you, you can get a pretty splendid view of the fog along Crissy Field, the Golden Gate Promenade, Marina Green, and Fisherman's Wharf, where there's significantly less wind and wetness to make you cold.
+Other favorite spots to see the fog include East Baker Park, Mount Tamalpais State Park, and Tilden Regional Park.

 One of the best views requires a bit more effort.
 Climb high above the mist on top of one of San Francisco’s hills and look down for a bird's-eye view of the Bay, the Golden Gate Bridge, and the city skyline.
 From here, you can spot the tips of the Coit Tower and the Transamerica Pyramid rising from the soupy fog.

 Travel Tips for the Foggy San Francisco Summer